oauthlib/oauthlib/README.rst

 *OAuthLib is in active development, with most of OAuth1 complete and OAuth2 already in the works.*

+0.1.1 / 0.1.2: Fix installation of pycrypto dependency.

 0.1.0: OAuth 1 client functionality seems to be working.
 Hooray!

 0.0.x: In the beginning, there was the word.